gbdev/pandocs/content/LCDC.md

 of the V-Blank period may damage the hardware by burning in a black horizontal line similar to that which appears when the GB is turned off.
 This appears to be a serious issue.
-Nintendo is reported to reject any games that do not follow this rule.
+Nintendo is reported to reject any games not following this rule.
 :::

 When the display is disabled the screen is blank, which on DMG is